| Title: | Frequency Distribution Tables, Histograms and Polygons |

 main |

 title of the plot(s).
-This option has priority over ‘main.vars’, i.e, if any value is informed,
+This option has priority over ‘main.vars’, i.e., if any value is provided,

 the variable names will not be used as title of the plot(s).
 For |